Foundations Monthly Webinar, 21 June 2022

-Landscape modifications means the redesign and regrading of the path between street/garden and the front/rear/side home entrance to enable a continuous walkway (path) with an incline of 1:20.
-A properly designed landscape modification may not require handrails, can incorporate replanting and be designed to fit in with the façade of the home and reduce garden maintenance.
+Rampscapes are ramps made by grading dirt to make that gradual incline to the door threshold.
+It usually involves the redesign and regrading of the path between street/garden and the front/rear/side home entrance to enable a continuous walkway (path) with an incline of 1:20.
+Properly designed rampscaping may not require handrails, can incorporate replanting and be designed to fit in with the façade of the home and reduce garden maintenance.

-The provision of graded walkways has not been widely used in the UK home adaptations sector.
-This page provides an overview of the benefits of landscape modification and provides tips on designing best practice landscape modifications.
+Rampscaping has not been widely used in the UK home adaptations sector.
+This page provides an overview of the benefits of landscape modification and provides tips on designing best practice rampscaping.

-Is landscape modification more costly than other access options?
+Is rampscaping more costly than other access options?

-There is little research investigating the cost comparison between landscape modifications, ramps and lifts.
-In general, the steeper the land around the home the more complex and expensive a landscape modification would be.
+There is little research investigating the cost comparison between rampscaping, traditional ramps and lifts.
+In general, the steeper the land around the home the more complex and expensive rampscaping would be.
 On flatter sites grading a tonne of topsoil is likely to cost much less than edging kerbs and handrails.

 For a walkway to be considered accessible, the gradient (slope) must not be steeper than 1:20.
 A gradient steeper than 1:20 would be considered a ramp and require all associated ramped requirements such as handrails and kerbs.